CoyCoding/MyMedia-Crud/README.md

 # MyMedia-Crud

-This is the start to a CRUD application for my owned movies and video games.
+This is the start to a CRUD application for movies.

-Still rough as I brainstormed and built the database, Stored procedures, and application in the same day.
+As of 9/30-

-Only features Select all movies and Select all movies by an actors/director by first and or last name.
+It selects all and can search all movies by all movie properties

-However the Stored procedures are set up for when I implement Insert and updates.
+Has proper form validation on all search properties

-Working more on UI to have everything set up for stored procedures to just connect.
+Stored procedures are done, but working on making a clean UI